microsoft/playwright/docs/src/test-advanced.md

 - `reportSlowTests: { max: number, threshold: number } | null` - Whether to report slow tests.
 When `null`, slow tests are not reported.
 Otherwise, tests that took more than `threshold` milliseconds are reported as slow, but no more than `max` number of them.
 Passing zero as `max` reports all slow tests that exceed the threshold.
 - `shard: { total: number, current: number } | null` - [Shard](./test-parallel.md#shards) information.
 - `updateSnapshots: boolean` - Whether to update expected snapshots with the actual results produced by the test run.
 - `launch: { command: string, waitForPort?: number, waitForPortTimeout?: number, strict?: boolean, cwd?: string, env?: object }[]` - Launch a process before the tests will start.
-When using `waitForPort` it will wait until the server is available, see [launch server](#launching-a-development-web-server-during-the-tests) configuration for examples.
+When using `waitForPort` it will wait until the server is available, see [launch server](#launching-a-development-web-server-during-the-tests) configuration for examples. `strict` will verify that the `waitForPort` port is available instead of using it by default.
 - `workers: number` - The maximum number of concurrent worker processes to use for parallelizing tests.

 Note that each [test project](#projects) can provide its own test suite options, for example two projects can run different tests by providing different `testDir`s.
 However, test run options are shared between all projects.